Forgot your login info?

 Thank you for your interest in Compassion International.
 We encourage you to link to our website.
 Please refer to and use the following guidelines when setting up a link to the Compassion International website.

 All content included on this site, such as text, graphics, logos, photographs, button icons, images, audio clips, digital downloads, data compilations, and software, is the sole and exclusive property of Compassion International, Inc. or its content suppliers and is protected by United States and international copyright laws.
 The compilation of all content on this site is the exclusive property of Compassion International, Inc. and protected by U.S. and international copyright laws.
-To request permission to use any of our copyrighted materials, please contact our call center at 800-336-7676 or utilize our free promotional materials.
+To request permission to use any of our copyrighted materials, please contact our call center at 800-336-7676.

 Compassion International uses a variety of resources for statistics on global poverty including but not limited to UNICEF, World Health Organization, and The World Factbook.